-Last week was a busy week for email issues.
-Here’s what happened and why you got an empty blog newsletter this week.
+Feb 2020 was full of email vows, both in the larger world and for the Ctrl blog newsletter.
+What happened and why you got an empty blog newsletter this week.

 I wasn’t happy with MailChimp, and phpList didn’t do a good-enough job.
 So I developed my own automated RSS-to-email newsletter system instead.